-This command is used to receive an acknowledge from the boot loader indicating that communication has been established.
+COMMAND_PING This command is used to receive an acknowledge from the boot loader indicating that communication has been established.
 This command is a single byte.
+The format of the command is as follows:

 '''

 unsigned char ucCommand[1];

 ucCommand[0] = COMMAND_PING;

 '''